bbarres/SelfOut/README.md

 # SelfOut
 The R code for the article on recombination of Podosphaera plantaginis in the Aland Islands metapopulation.

 ![alt text](http://www.nature.com/ncomms/2015/150108/ncomms6975/images/ncomms6975-f3.jpg "A map of coinfection in Aland in 2012")

->This map is extracted from the article of *Susi et al* [Co-infection alters population dynamics of infectious disease](http://www.nature.com/ncomms/2015/150108/ncomms6975/full/ncomms6975.html)
+>This map is extracted from the 2015 article of ** *Susi et al* **: [Co-infection alters population dynamics of infectious disease](http://www.nature.com/ncomms/2015/150108/ncomms6975/full/ncomms6975.html) published in [Nature Communications](http://www.nature.com/ncomms/index.html)

 ##List of the different scripts